samestep/website/src/blog/random-access/index.md

 3. For arrays too big for the L3 cache but under about a gigabyte, random order is about 4x slower on my MacBook, and about 8-16x slower on my Linux desktop.
 4. On Linux, random order starts getting even slower for arrays over a gigabyte, becoming more than 50x slower than first-to-last order; in contrast, random order on the MacBook seems to just level out as long as everything fits in RAM.
 5. Fisher-Yates is way too slow for data too big to fit in memory!
 Use a two-pass shuffle instead.
 6. Memory-mapped files are not magic: for data too big to fit in RAM, first-to-last order finally gets slower, by about 20x.
 After this point, random order still seems to be slower on Linux, but seems about the same speed as first-to-last order on the MacBook.
-Interestingly, while this effect stays when switching to a more direct approach on Linux, it seems to magically go away on macOS; perhaps due to a difference in how the two OSes handle memory-mapped files?
+7. Interestingly, while that effect stays when switching to a more direct approach on Linux, it seems to magically go away on macOS; perhaps due to a difference in how the two OSes handle memory-mapped files?

 Let me know if I got anything wrong!
 And I hope you enjoyed.